 I did not have the greatest night of sleep, felt very tired when I woke up.
-I headed over to wear my friends was staying to have breakfast with them.
+I headed over to where my friends were staying to have breakfast with them.
 After we ate and talked for a while, it was time for me to leave.
-My plan was to travel to Dunkerque.
+My plan was to head towards Dunkerque.

 Before I could leave Paris, I needed to ride around Paris and do my victory lap around Arc de Triomphe and down the Av. des Champs-Élysées like the real Tour de France cyclist do, I also want a lap of the Eiffel Tower before I jumped on the train to Dunkerque.

-I rode around did my laps, almost got hit by a car at Arc de Triomphe, I managed to not get hurt and I managed to ride 22 km around Paris.
+I rode around did my laps, almost got slightly bumped by a car at Arc de Triomphe, No damage, I managed to ride 22 km around Paris.

-I got to Gare De Noord, got a high-speed train to Dunkerque that allowed a cycle onboard.
+I got to Gare De Noord, got a high-speed train to Dunkerque that allowed cycles onboard, not all high-speed train routes in France allow cycles onboard.
 The train travels super fast through the countryside tills we were in Dunkerque.
 I rode around Dunkerque before heading towards the Panne in Belgium.

 From Dunkerque I followed the coastline and crossed from France to Belgium, the ride was 24 km.
 I stayed in a bed and breakfast, got a big room and took some time to walk around to see the town.
 Went to a restaurant to have a nice meal.
 I was just one day away from being home.
 I only had a day ahead to ride along the Belgium coast to the Netherlands.